ethers-io/documentation/source/ethers.js/source/api-wallet.rst

 :sup:`prototype` . sendTransaction ( transaction ) |nbsp| :sup:`=>` |nbsp| :sup:`Promise<TransactionResponse>`
     Sends the *transaction* (see :ref:`Transaction Requests <transaction-request>`) to the network and returns a :ref:`Promise <promise>` that resolves to a :ref:`Transaction Response <transaction-response>`.
-Any propties that are not provided will be populated from the network.
+Any properties that are not provided will be populated from the network.

 .. code-block:: javascript